BurnOutTrader/ff_rithmic_api/README.md

                         // Now you can use the template_id to determine which type to decode into match template_id {
-                            // Assuming each message type has a unique template_id 19 => {
+                            19 => {
                                 if let Ok(msg) = ResponseHeartbeat::decode(&message_buf[..]) {
                                     println!("Decoded as AccountRmsUpdates: {:?}", msg);